- Socastee High School

 1st Offense

-Teacher warning/Inform parent of the consequence of next offense.
+Teacher warning/Inform parent of the consequence of the next offense.
 Document in log entries.

 2nd Offense